Compare Trade School

 About this data

-This table is based on 47 of 230 schools in our database that offer Sterile Processing Tech programs and report tuition data to IPEDS.
+This table is based on 47 of 230 schools in our database with programs related to Sterile Processing Tech that report tuition data to IPEDS.
 "Typical Tuition" shows the median (middle value) for each school type.
 Tuition shown is the published annual rate before financial aid or scholarships.
+CIP: 11.0301, 51.1012.

 Financial aid options